Mario Tchou: Biography

 After obtaining his classical high school diploma at the Torquato Tasso Gymnasium High School in Rome, he undertook his studies in electrical engineering in Rome, at the La Sapienza University, and continued them with a scholarship in the United States, where, in 1947, he obtained a Bachelor of electrical engineering at the Catholic University of America in Washington.
 He graduated from the New York University Polytechnic School of Engineering in 1949.

 Having moved to New York, he began teaching at Manhattan College while, at the same time, he specialized at the Polytechnic University of New York in Brooklyn, where, in 1949, he obtained a Master of Science with a thesis entitled Ultrasonic Diffraction.
 In the same year he married the Italian Mariangela Siracusa.
 In 1952, at the age of 28, he was called to teach at Columbia University in New York, in the department led by John R. Ragazzini.

 After the separation from his first wife, he married the artist Elisa Montessori in 1955, and they had two daughters.

 Olivetti Elea project

-Given his knowledge of electronics, in 1955 Adriano Olivetti hired him into the company and entrusted him with the task of forming a working group which, in collaboration with the University of Pisa, had the aim of designing and building an electronic calculator all Italian, at the suggestion of Enrico Fermi, using the 150 million lire already allocated (for a synchrotron built later in Frascati) for the Pisan Electronic Calculator with valves and transistors.
+Given his knowledge of electronics, in 1955 Adriano Olivetti hired him into the company and entrusted him with the task of forming a working group which, in collaboration with the University of Pisa, had the aim of designing and building an all Italian electronic calculator, at the suggestion of Enrico Fermi, using the 150 million lire already allocated (for a synchrotron later built in Frascati) for the Pisan Electronic Calculator with valves and transistors.
 In the same year he separated from his first wife and remarried the painter Elisa Montessori, with whom he had two daughters.
 He later began working on the largest Olivetti Elea, the greatest transistor supercomputer of the time, later built in 40 examples.